lucamartucci/lucamartucci.github.io/Notes.md

 * Make certain details omitted.
 As a principle, the omitted part should either be an easy exercise, or be be found/learnt via online resources.
 The ability to prove from scratch, or to search for certain clues and reconstruct proofs should be trained.

 A beginner would write proofs as detailed as possible, for he was unfamiliar with the calculation.
 It's time to omit certain details as the familiarity increases.
-Also, with different emphsis on details, the notes are looking messy and the main clues of the proof aren't apparent.
+Also, with different emphses on details, the notes are looking messy and the main clues of the proof aren't apparent.
+Cuting certain details helps with readability.